PiRogueToolSuite/piroguetoolsuite.github.io/content/en/blog/Monthly report #20 - 2023-09/index.md

 We onboarded Sereen Dhamshi as a graphic designer, she is currently working on the illustrations of our learning materials.

-We have open 15 time slots in October to present the latest improvements of Colander, slots that anyone can attend.
-If you want to learn more about the different key features of Colander, feel free to book a demo session at [https://calendly.com/pirogue-tool-suite/demo](https://calendly.com/pirogue-tool-suite/demo).
+We have open multiple time slots in October to present the latest improvements of Colander, slots that anyone can attend.
+If you want to learn more about the different key features of Colander, feel free to book a demo session at [https://cloud.u039b.fr/apps/forms/s/HGss3MMSsDE43g6mStkE6K25](https://cloud.u039b.fr/apps/forms/s/HGss3MMSsDE43g6mStkE6K25).

 During these sessions, we will be focusing on: